Dramatic play is one of the best forms of play for language development, however all forms of play will support language development.

 Let’s take blocks as an example.

-If your child wants to play with the blocks, sit beside him and play with some blocks too.
+If your child wants to play with the blocks, sit beside them and play with some blocks too.

-Watch what he does with his blocks and imitate him.
+Watch what your child does with the blocks and imitate what they are doing.
 You might get a few laughs.

 Be sure to label what is going on.

-Because you have followed his lead, he will listen to what you have to say.
+Because you have followed their lead, they will be more likely to listen to what you have to say.

-Or maybe he would prefer to hide a block “under” something or put it “in” a box.
+Or maybe they would prefer to hide a block “under” something or put it “in” a box.